 Immediately upon entering, one guy led an exercise where we wrote a couple words about the beginning of a relationship and again about the ending of a relationship.
 Everyone then paired with one or two people and used those words to speak about both of those experiences, one time “from the mind” with one time “from the heart”, with the not so subtle connotation that being from the heart was better.
 I was paired with a guy I didn’t know and the exercise leader.

-As I spoke, I realized I was both feeling angry and defensive as well as splitting off a bit from myself, Why?
+As I spoke, I realised I was both feeling angry and defensive as well as internally “splitting” from myself, Why?
 In retrospect, this is forced intimacy.
-There was a sizable amount of peer pressure to behave as if you have built trust, even if you haven’t.
-Instead of a space where it’s ok to open up, instead the atmosphere starts with “you must open up” without being obvious about.
+There was a sizeable amount of peer pressure to behave as if you have built trust, even if you haven’t.
+Instead of taking time to develop a space where it’s truly OK to show vulnerability, the atmosphere starts with “you must open up”.

 I’ve seen this in other exercises before, such as where you stare into another person’s eyes for a long time.
-In the abstract can seem ok, but if I’m aware of myself, I notice that forcing myself to do this feels bad.
+In the abstract it can sound like a break in the isolation of the modern age, but if I’m aware of myself, I notice that forcing myself to do this feels bad.
 And that’s the key word – force.
 I hate being forced; it feels violent.
 I’m more in the “sensitive” category, so what works for me is taking care on who I open up to.
 This means discernment about who I am revealing to in words, who I show vulnerability to in my eyes, and who I let inside my personal space and allow more familiar touch to.
 To me, this is self-care and is an expression of self worth.
 A parent wouldn’t hand their child to just anyone – why would I hand my soul (or body, or uncertain parts of me) to others?
 So this is a fundamental disagreement I have with some personal development workshops and styles.

 I then spoke up about this publicly, and the exercise leader tried to use me of an example of resistance to “coming from the heart” by inaccurately rephrasing what I said.
 To be honest, it strongly reminded me of the Patrick Swayze character in Donnie Darko – “choose love, not fear!”.
 Love that movie.
 A nice way of trying to keep control.
 I left feeling incredibly triggered.